Kamen Rider Ryuki: Episode Final: Plot

 Having assumed Shinji saved her from Takashi, Miho treats him to dinner while expressing her gratitude to the confused Shinji.
 While in the bathroom, the mirror Shinji enters, and disguised as the real one, tries to throw Miho off the roof of a building.
 As she realizes that he is not Shinji, he reveals himself as Ryuga, and Miho transforms to Femme to fight him.
 Ren as Kamen Rider Knight and fighting another Mirror World monster, notices Ryuga and Femme fighting, mistaking Ryuga to be Shinji.
-Femme is mortally wounded, but saved by Shinji as Ryuki who then catches a glimpse of his own mirror doppelganger before Ryuga leaves.
+Femme is mortally wounded, but saved by Shinji as Ryuki, who then catches a glimpse of his own mirror doppelgänger before Ryuga leaves.
 After leaving the Mirror World, Shinji and Miho share a final moment together, before Miho dies from her wounds.

 Ren returns to Shinji, thinking Shinji has finally realized the meaning of the Rider War and demands the two of them fight, while Shinji rejects Ren bluntly and claims he never thought of that.

 Shinji remembers that he had previously known Yui as a child, and had abandoned her.
-This made her create a doppelganger Shinji in the Mirror World, then revealed as the mysterious Kamen Rider Ryuga, a darker form of Ryuki.
+This made her create a doppelgänger Shinji in the Mirror World, then revealed as the mysterious Kamen Rider Ryuga, a darker form of Ryuki.
 Shinji feels that it was his fault that resulted in the creation of a darker version of himself.
-Taking Shinji's guilt into account, Ryuga tricks Shinji into uniting both bodies so he can be a real human, taking over Shinji's body in the process.
+Taking Shinji's guilt into account, Ryuga tricks Shinji into uniting both bodies, so he can be a real human, taking over Shinji's body in the process.

 This is seen by Ren, who transforms into Knight and battles Ryuga, the two of them fighting while Yui's life shortens further.
 After defeating Knight, Ryuga tries to strike the killing blow before Shinji within Ryuga struggles.
 The two beings separate and they fight each other.
 After a climactic battle, Ryuga is killed by his original counterpart via Ryuki's Final Vent.